walmartlabs/concord-website/training/includes/concord-1-beginner-6-cicd.md

 ## Looper

-intro Looper of build server of choice
+Continuous integration server server of choice.

 ## OneOps

-intro OneOps as PaaS of choice
+Cloud Platform as a Service of choice.

 ## Ansible

-intro Ansible in general

-## Canary Deployment

-tbd
+Automation engine for configuration management and application deployment.

 ## Example